-Most modern Digital Audio Workstation (DAW) software don’t take full advantage of multi-core CPU optimization.
+Most modern Digital Audio Workstation (DAW) software unfortunately don’t take full advantage of multi-core CPU optimization.
 Processors with strong single thread performance are ideal, but core count is definitely still beneficial.

+When shopping for a new CPU, you will want at least a quad-core processor for music production.
+A dual-core might be sufficient for basic projects, but a quad-core Intel i5 or AMD Ryzen 5 is recommended.
 Popular DAW software like Ableton Live requires a dual-core at the minimum, while Pro Tools requires an i7 with 32GB RAM.
 The clock speed should typically be above 2.4GHz, but the faster the better!

 AMD CPU for Music Production